 Like most smartwatches, Casio’s Pro Trek had a tough time lasting much longer than a day when we consistently used its buffet of features.
 We would have liked a longer-lasting battery, especially for a watch built to be used outdoors, but it’s on par with its competition.

-That said, Casio does include that particularly useful way to turn off Android Wear in favor of the digital clock (via the monochrome LCD).
+That said, Casio does include that particularly useful way to turn off Wear OS in favor of the digital clock (via the monochrome LCD).
 In this mode, battery life extends to a whopping 30 days.
-This feature is especially critical for longer backpacking trips where we’d be able to switch off Android Wear when we didn’t need to know an area’s pressure density and simply turn it back on when we did.
+This feature is especially critical for longer backpacking trips where we’d be able to switch off Wear OS when we didn’t need to know an area’s pressure density and simply turn it back on when we did.

 Casio sadly hasn’t improved the charger.
 The proprietary charger magnetically connects to a port on the side of the watch, but the magnetic connection is weak.
 It easily disconnects when slightly moved, which is frustrating.